TyrantLink/discordBots/README.md

 # discordBots
-this is just a repository for my discord bots because I can.\n I use semicolons fuck you.
+this is just a repository for my discord bots because I can.
+I use semicolons fuck you.